jfnavarro/st_viewer/README.md

 If the HE image is cropped to the array boundaries then no alignment matrix is needed.

-The ST viewer allows to pass a spot coordinates file to correct the coordinates positions or to only show the spots under the tissue.
+The ST viewer allows to pass a spot coordinates file to correct the coordinates positions and/or to only show the spots under the tissue.
 This file is compatible with the output format of the ST Aligner https://github.com/SpatialTranscriptomicsResearch/st_aligner

 If you want to load a dataset you can go to the "Datasets view" and click in the button